 Many people have been mis-sold IVAs when they had a better (cheaper, quicker, less risky) debt option available.
 These other options were ignored or not properly described by some firms that should have given proper debt advice.
 IVAs are the only debt solution in England, Wales and Northern Ireland that generates large fees for the firms setting them up.
 These fees can distort debt advice given … [Read more...]

 Are you in the last year of an IVA and have a house with equity?
 You may have to try to remortgage your house or get a secured loan to pay some of the equity into your IVA.
 This is called "equity release" This article looks at the questions people have about how equity release works in an IVA.
 If you are thinking about an IVA, you need to know about this before signing up.
 In 2023, most … [Read more...]

 The IVA protocol, which applies to most new IVAs, says that in the last year of your IVA, if you have a house with equity, you may have to release equity by either remortgaging or getting a secured loan.
 Some of the proposed secured loans mentioned by Debt Camel readers and on other debt advice forums have been at very high interest rates - 16%, 19% or even 22%.
 And have been for terms ranging … [Read more...]

 If you are in the last few months of your IVA, you will be looking forward to making that last payment.
-It may feel a lot like getting to the finishing line of a marathon...
+It may feel a lot like getting to the finishing line of a marathon - and you may not be running so much as staggering over it.
 But when should you cancel your standing order?
 How long does it take to get your completion certificate?
-And when exactly are your debts written off?
-This article looks at what happens at the end of an IVA.
-Are you sure that … [Read more...]
+And when exactly are your debts written off, and how long … [Read more...]